akhilumat/Self-Driving-Car-Project2/README.md

  The number of unique classes/labels in the data set is 43

 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It contains 3 histograms showing distribution of classes.
-Y-axis is number of examples and x-axis is class of images
+Y-axis is number of examples and x-axis is class of images.
+The number of images in training set is greater than validation and test set, but distribution as per classes is quite symmetrical

-The number of images in training set is greater than validation and test set, but distribution as per classes is quite symmetrical Design and Test a Model Architecture
+Design and Test a Model Architecture

 1. Describe how you preprocessed the image data.
 What techniques were